Contact Us

 Children’s Health in Guernsey

-Health visiting is a universal service offered to all families with pre-school children.
+Health visiting is a universal service offered to all families with preschool children.
 If you have a child, a Health Visitor will be assigned during the antenatal period or commence visiting a day or two after the midwife has discharged your baby.
 Health visitors offer developmental assessments for babies and young children at key points in their lives.

-The School Health Service is committed to promoting and maintaining the health of school age children.
+The School Health Service is committed to promoting and maintaining the health of school-age children.
 The School Nurses offer a vaccination programme to all school students with routine and catch-up vaccinations available.

-The Children’s Dental Service provides a dedicated dental service for pre-school and school age children with particular needs.
-As of January 2022, all children under the age of 18 years are eligible for one free dental check up each year with their private dentist.
+The Children’s Dental Service provides a dedicated dental service for preschool and school-age children with particular needs.
+As of January 2022, all children under the age of 18 years are eligible for one free dental checkup each year with their private dentist.

 Children's Dental Service